colinmcparland/landlord/readme.md

 * Are the neighbours cool?

 If you answered yes to any of the above, then this site is for you.
 Visit today at [landlord.tinybird.ca](https://landlord.tinybird.ca)

+### Todo
+* Show aggregate ratings, header, see more links to review info boxes
+* Implement all reviews page
+* Show map address confirmation when creating new review
+* Style it up baby